cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

 These will be automatically filled in by NeuroCAAS when users request jobs, but can be manually filled in for certain test cases.
 For more info see the sections "Testing your script (locally)" and "Testing a machine image".

 The fifth parameter, :code:`$path_to_analysis_script`, is a analysis-specific bash script, that will be run inside the :code:`run_main.sh` script.
-It will call all of the analysis source code
-, transfer data in to the instance, etc. This will be the subject of the next subsection, Analysis script.
+It will call all of the analysis source code, transfer data in to the instance, and perform all of the functions we think of as analysis workflow.
+This script is analogous to the script :code:`run_pca.sh` in the Quickstart example.
+Importantly, we assume that there will be a single analysis script that will be shared by all users of an analysis.

 If we look at the contents of :code:`run_main_cli.sh`, they are as follows: